Logibox/scanner/README.md

 scanner
 =======

-A better file scanner for go, with min and max size for tokens.
+A better file scanner for go, with a max size for tokens and constant buffer size.